VitalEconomics/Book1/snippets/militarism.md

 >“All that we have to do is to send two mujahedeen to the furthest point east to raise a piece of cloth on which is written al Qaeda, in order to make generals race there to cause America to suffer human, economic and political losses without their achieving anything of note other than some benefits for their private corporations,”
 >“Every dollar of al Qaeda defeated a million dollars, by the permission of Allah, besides the loss of a huge number of jobs,”
 >“As for the economic deficit, it has reached record astronomical numbers estimated to total more than a trillion dollars.”
->“And it all shows that the real loser is you,”…“It is the American people and their economy.” — CNN
+>“And it all shows that the real loser is you,”…“It is the [American people and their economy.”](https://www.cnn.com/2004/WORLD/meast/11/01/binladen.tape/)

 At the center of all this tribalistic warmongering lies the Israeli(Zionism)/Palestinian conflict which is like a knife stuck in mankind's thigh which constantly radiates naïve religious/mystical good vs. evil thinking, segregating the slightly smarter apes likewise and will lead to the final world war if not remedied very very very very soon.